Bicentennial Priority Seven: Building a Prosperous and Innovative Indiana

 In keeping with IU’s facilities development strategy, Kirkwood Hall will be renovated to house part of the School of Art, Architecture + Design once it is established.
 Additional space will be made available for the School of Art, Architecture + Design in the Radio and TV Building once the units there that are part of the Media School move into Franklin Hall when its renovation is complete.

 Bicentennial Priority Eight: Towards a Culture of Building and Making

 Indiana University will explore and pursue the feasibility of establishing new programs in design and engineering on the IU Bloomington campus and technology programs on the regional campuses to meet regional needs.

 Bicentennial Action Items

 - IU will establish an external Blue Ribbon Committee to assess the viability of establishing a new, nationally competitive program in IT-related engineering on the IU Bloomington campus, based on the recommendations of an internal committee established for that purpose.
 The internal committee will coordinate its recommendations with the School of Engineering and Technology at IUPUI.

-- IU will establish a new School of Design and Art to be located within the College of Arts and Sciences at IU Bloomington.
+- IU will establish a new School of Art, Architecture + Design to be located within the College of Arts and Sciences at IU Bloomington.
 Once established, provide it with new facilities to support the expansion of its programs.
-The School of Design and Art should, wherever possible, emphasize areas in addition to those offered by the Herron School of Art and Design.
+The School of Art, Architecture + Design should, wherever possible, emphasize areas in addition to those offered by the Herron School of Art and Design.